MANAGEMENT

 1st challenge

-How can we streamline 3 types of check-ins?
+How can I streamline 3 types of check-ins?

 Issue